top of page

 ocearch jill.jpg

-JILL BROOKS
+DR. JILL BROOKS

 I first volunteered with the Lab in the Summer of 2007 after I had completed a degree in marine biology and zoology in the UK.
 I didn't know what I wanted to do for a career at that point but I knew I needed some hands on experience in the field, and if I'm honest, 2 months in the Bahamas was more attractive than any potential career benefits!
 I obviously fell in love with the island, the sharks, and the work that BBFS did, so had to return the following year to volunteer for the PIT project, and even that didn't put me off!
 I joined the Jupiter team the following year to tag adult lemons and bulls in Florida.
 Since then I was hired as an Assistant Manager and then a Manager of the station, for a total of about 4.5 years in Bimini :) After working on so many cool projects and training a lot of students to conduct their own research, it was time I got my own project so I left the marine environment and made the switch to freshwater for grad school.
 My grades from my undergraduate degree would not get me into any grad program, but the skills I learned at BBFS (both fieldwork and managerial) got me through.
 I absolutely would not be where I am in my career if it wasn't for the Lab, and Doc and Marie Gruber!

-I'm currently in my final year of my PhD thesis, working in the Laurentian Great Lakes where I use the same equipment and analyses as I did when I was working in Bimini, only in smaller fish, and with much less salt.
+I completed my PhD thesis, working in the Laurentian Great Lakes where I use the same equipment and analyses as I did when I was working in Bimini, only in smaller fish, and with much less salt.
 During my degree here in Canada I've been able to keep connected with so many Shark Lab alumni (it's a very small world!), and been involved with several sharkie projects.
 I am working with the American Shark Conservancy on a recreational shark fishing project, where we collaborate with anglers to figure out what sharks are being caught, with what methods, and how many survive after they have been released.
 I'm still unsure of my future career path even after all these years, but I know I enjoy research, tracking animals, teaching students, and communicating science- so hopefully, eventually, I will find a permanent job that allows me to keep doing all of these :)

 Paddy Burke

-PADDY BURKE
+DR. PADDY BURKE

 The Shark Lab.
 The place of sharks, rescue pups and Kaliks.
 I was lucky enough to spend quite a bit of time in this little sharky paradise.
 First as a volunteer back in 2013 – 2014, then as a Masters student in 2016 and finally as a staff member from 2016 to 2017.
 Through all of this time I learned more than I ever thought I would when I first set out in 2013.
 Now I am a PhD candidate at Macquarie University in Sydney, Australia studying the ecology of two species of sawsharks around Australia.
 While it may be hard to put into words, I am going to try to explain why the SharkLab was instrumental in my marine science journey.